 17.3.B.
-COMMUNITY LIVING SUPPORTS [CHANGE MADE 7/1/14]
+COMMUNITY LIVING SUPPORTS

-NOTE: This service is a State Plan EPSDT service when delivered to children birth-21 years. (text added 7/1/14)
+NOTE: This service is a State Plan EPSDT service when delivered to children birth-21 years.

 Community Living Supports are used to increase or maintain personal self-sufficiency, facilitating an individual's achievement of his goals of community inclusion and participation, independence or productivity.
 The supports may be provided in the participant's residence or in community settings (including, but not limited to, libraries, city pools, camps, etc.).